SwiftKraft-Plugin-Devs/SwiftAPI/README.md

 # How To Install

-If a plugin requires this library plugin, simply download the dll file from releases and place the file in the `PluginAPI/plugins/[port number]/` folder.
+If a plugin requires this library plugin, simply download the `SwiftAPI.dll` file from releases and place the file in the `PluginAPI/plugins/[port number]/` folder.

 # Licensing